testdrivenio/react-hooks/React_Hooks_Part_2.md

 This comparison will demonstrate the power of implementing custom hooks by utilizing ```useState( )``` and the ```useEffect( ) ``` methods.

-1. Class Component followed by Container - NO HOOKS
+The first two "files" below display a Class Component followed by Container - NO HOOKS

-1. Functional Component followed by Container - WITH HOOKS
+The last two "files" display a Functional Component followed by Container - WITH HOOKS

 #### *The Class Component - No Hooks*